Angel (2016 film)

-Angel (original title: Mon ange) is a Belgian romance French language fantasy film, directed by Harry Cleven, and written by Cleven and Thomas Gunzig.
+Angel (original title: Mon ange) is a French-language Belgian romance fantasy film, directed by Harry Cleven, and written by Cleven and Thomas Gunzig.
 The film premiered in 2016.

 Plot

 Louise is a happy woman, taking part in a magic show along with her magician lover.
 However one day, he disappears without a trace and the heartbroken Louise is sent to a mental asylum.
 She finds out she is pregnant, and nine months later, gives birth to a baby boy, whom she names Angel.
 Angel has the special gift of invisibility and Louise hides his identity from the rest of the world.
 Angel has a normal childhood until he meets a blind girl Madeleine.
 They become good friends.
 However, one day Madeleine reveals that she will recover her sight.

 Louise dies unexpectedly and Angel escapes while the nurses are taking away his mother's body, taking refuge in his mother's childhood home.
 Years pass and Angel is now a grown man, still invisible.
 Madeleine has successfully recovered her sight.
 She has been searching for Angel for a long time and had just bought his mother's house.
 She goes to the asylum to find out more about him, but there is no record of his existence.
 She leaves a letter on Louise's grave.
 Angel picks up the letter, where Madeleine asks him to come back to her.
 Angel continues to live in the house, without her knowledge.
 Madeleine continues to feel something is off but dismisses it.
 After too much of waiting, he writes her a letter that they should meet, only if Madeleine keeps her eyes closed.
 They meet in the forest, and Madeleine as promised, keeps her eyes closed, but she is able to feel his presence.